Dr. Kathryn Schneider PT, PhD

 For questions about the course, contact us at email@example.com

-This massive open online course (MOOC) on concussion is hosted by the Faculty of Kinesiology, the Sport Injury Prevention Research Centre and the Integrated Concussion Research Program at the University of Calgary in collaboration with Université Laval.
+This massive open online course (MOOC) on concussion is hosted by the Sport Injury Prevention Research Centre, Faculty of Kinesiology and the Integrated Concussion Research Program at the University of Calgary in collaboration with Université Laval.